prebid/Prebid.js/modules/freepassBidAdapter.md

 # Description

 Connects to FreePass service for bids.
 Only BANNER is currently supported.

+This BidAdapter requires the FreePass IdSystem to be configured.
 Please contact FreePass for proper setup.

 # Test Parameters
 ```